ironbar/aimo/docs/modeling/Iteration_05_vllm.md

 ## Next steps

 - Maybe some advanced inference like speculative decoding might improve the results?
 I'm not sure what it is but VLLM has some parameters for that.
+I have done a quick search and it is to use a small model in combination with a bigger model to be more efficient on inference.
+In other article it seems to be to predict multiple tokens at once.
 - Can I reduce inference time using early stopping confidence in the decision?
 Probably, but that is not expected to bring improvements.
 - Maybe playing with the temperature, increasing the temperature on each step?
+- What if I use a different model on each server?
+The RL and the instruct versions of DeepSeekMath

 ## TODO